Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

-Price Dynamics.
-The Calcium Carbonate price in United States decreased during November 2018 to 975 USD per metric ton, which represents a slight decline of 3% compared to the previous month’s value.
-On a year-over-year basis, Calcium Carbonate prices in United States decreased significantly by 9%.
-Meanwhile, in Netherlands, the average price of Calcium Carbonate amounted to 187 USD per metric ton, from 176 USD per metric ton one year earlier.
-On a month-over-month basis, the Calcium Carbonate price in Netherlands is 1% higher than the price one month before.
+Calcium Carbonate Price Outlook.
+The price of Calcium Carbonate (United States) increased during December 2019 to 1,260 USD per metric ton, which represents a rise of 5% compared to the previous month’s value.
+On a year-over-year basis, the prices of Calcium Carbonate (United States) increased significantly by 20%.
+Meanwhile, the average price of Calcium Carbonate (Europe) amounted to 236 USD per metric ton, from 275 USD per metric ton one year earlier.
+On a month-over-month basis, the price of Calcium Carbonate (Europe) is 26% higher than the price one month before.

-The price of Calcium Carbonate in China rose slightly throughout November 2018, reaching 254 USD per metric ton.
-The price in China is 2% higher than the average price in the previous month and 9% higher than the average price one year before.
-In contrast, Calcium Carbonate prices in Brazil increased significantly during November 2018, reaching 287 USD per metric ton, which means a rise of 10% from the previous month’s price and a decline of 33% from the previous year’s price.
+The price of Calcium Carbonate (Northeast Asia) declined slightly throughout December 2019, reaching 241 USD per metric ton.
+The price is 0.4% lower than the average price in the previous month and 4% lower than the average price one year before.

 About Calcium Carbonate.
 Calcium Carbonate (a.k.a.
 CaCO3) is a non-toxic and odorless inorganic salt, commonly found as a white mineral (calcite) that occurs naturally in chalks, limestones, and marbles.
 These rocks are classified as limestones, a general term used for a rock containing varying proportions of calcite and dolomite.
 In nature, it can also be found as the main component of shells, pearls, and eggs.
 The quality of Calcium Carbonate depends on some factors: purity, whiteness, homogeneity, and thickness.
 Calcium carbonate is a very versatile mineral filler and has a wide variety of applications.